LoneDev6/GarageDoor/README.md

 - Translate text without restarting the game
 - Game textures injection

+### How to install
+- Download this repo
+- Paste the content into your Garage installation folder
+- Start the game

+Note: if you don't want to try the experimental textures translation (that can lead to crashes) don't copy and paste the `dir_data` folder

 ## How to contribute
 #### Texts
 - Clone the repo